ssaunier/ssaunier.github.io/_drafts/practical-example-of-using-git-in-a-school.markdown

 ## How Git and Github is used by teachers

-We created the repository [lewagon/promo-2-challenges](https://github.com/lewagon/promo-2-challenges) and added `push` permissions to all teachers.
+We created the exercise templates repository and added `push` permissions to all teachers.
 Then it's just a simple collaboration strategy with branches and pull-requests.
 Each new exercise is created/refactored inside a git branch, and a pull-request is opened when the jobs are done.
 Here is a figure showing the